Mill Reef Club

 The Club and its residents were criticized in A Small Place, a 1988 book by Jamaica Kincaid, which noted that ordinary Antiguans stood no chance of entry to the Club or accessing the beautiful beaches unless as staff.

 Since 1960 The Mill Reef Fund has distributed over US $15 million to worthy organizations in Antigua and Barbuda.
+The 501(c)(3) Public Charity reported total revenue of $690,290 in 2023 and total assets of $720,313.